Alexisbol/ada-template-website/README.md

 }
 </style>

-To answer this question, we follow these steps.
+To answer this question, we can follow these steps.
 First we identify fed rate signals (see previous explanation).
 Then we map ETF and corresponding stocks.
 Each ETF contains multiple stocks, for example for an ETF about the Technological sector, the ETF "XLK" includes stocks like "AAPL", "MSFT", etc.
 We only pair the important stocks of an ETF with the stock itself.

 Now for each ETF and one of the corresponding stocks, we compute the performance during each fed rate event.
-Then If the ETF or the stocks performs better a significant amount of time computed with a binomtest we store the result.
+Then If the ETF or the stocks performs better a significant amount of time computed with a binomial test we store the result.

 Finally we can display the results in a bar chart.